 By commanding me to stop playing the piano, Mr. Nungunungu must have been another shallow thinker.
-Why am I saying so?
-Because he didn't seem to understand how I love playing the piano and how music beautifies our lives.
-He also seemed not to know how some musicians have made a fortune by following their passion of playing a music instrument.
+He didn't seem to understand how I love playing the piano and how music beautifies our lives.
+And he also seemed not to know how some musicians have made a fortune by following their passion of playing a music instrument.

 And then recently, a former schoolmate of mine at Starehe Boys' Centre who I shall call Jonathan [not his real name] phoned me at night and engaged me in a lengthy conversation in which he did much of the talking.
 Jonathan proceeded to tell me that he was disappointed with me that I didn't acquire a university degree.
 He was disappointed because he had a high opinion of me during our time in Starehe.
 So he ordered me to go back to university and get a degree.
 And because he thinks I am a good writer, he asked me to pursue a Law degree.

 Jonathan ordered me to enroll in a university without thinking about who would pay my tuition fees and other expenses that come with being a student; expenses such as food and accommodation costs.
 He also didn't bother to find out whether I am ready to adjust to the life of being a university student; I am not, and so are my parents.
 My focus now is on developing my talents in music and writing.